 - (a) Disconnect notices will be mailed no sooner than 31 days after the billing date of the oldest unpaid bill and may include any additional past due balances from subsequent bills.
 These notices will be for balances due in arrears only. - (b) Medical Facilities.
-A disconnect notice will be provided to the customer and to the Secretaries of the Washington State Departments of Health and Social and Health Services when service is known to be provided to: - A hospital, medical clinic, ambulatory surgery center, renal dialysis facility, chemical dependency residential treatment facility or other medical care facility licensed or certified by the Washington State Department of Health; or - A nursing home, boarding home, adult family home, group care facility, intermediate care facility, intensive tenant support property, chemical dependency residential treatment facility, crisis residential center for children or other group home or residential care facility certified by the Washington State Department of Social and Health Services.
+A disconnect notice will be provided to the customer and to the Secretaries of the Washington State Departments of Health and Social and Health Services when service is known by the District to be provided to: - A hospital, medical clinic, ambulatory surgery center, renal dialysis facility, chemical dependency residential treatment facility or other medical care facility licensed or certified by the Washington State Department of Health; or - A nursing home, boarding home, adult family home, group care facility, intermediate care facility, intensive tenant support property, chemical dependency residential treatment facility, crisis residential center for children or other group home or residential care facility certified by the Washington State Department of Social and Health Services. - (c) Any customer may designate a third party to receive a disconnection notice or notice of other matters affecting the customer's service by providing to the District in writing the name and current mailing address of the third party via email or U.S. mail.
+If the District believes that a customer is not able to understand the effect of the disconnection, the District may consider a social service agency to be the third party. - (d) A brochure explaining credit, disconnect policies and customers' rights and remedies, will accompany each disconnect notice on all accounts. - (e) A fee may be charged when an Urgent Notice is delivered or other field visit is performed and no disconnection of service occurs.
+(See 7.2). - (f) Disconnection will occur following the due date on the disconnect notice unless: - The delinquent payment has been received at a District office by the due date. - A deferred payment agreement has been reached. - The customer has appealed the action in accordance with the District's Dispute Resolution Procedures. - (g) Exceptions: In certain instances, where health, safety or essential services would be otherwise jeopardized, or for purposes of economy, the District may withhold disconnect notices.

-Customer Service Regulations - Electric Service Effective June 1, 2023 Page 9 of 18
+Customer Service Regulations - Electric Service July 1, 2025 Page 9 of 17